 A full vehicle health check will determine if there are any immediate issues.
 Discovering a fault early is likely to reduce the amount of work needed to fix it.

 As well as using manufacturer-set maintenance schedules, there are advantages to carrying out maintenance before it’s technically needed.

 Check, replace and top up the fluids in your fleet vehicles regularly – including the oil.
 The owner’s manual should guide you on how often fluids need changing.

 Briefing drivers on good practice could also be beneficial.
 Certain driving styles are more likely to lead to wear on the brake pads, gearstick, suspension, and even the engine.

 As an authorised representative for several manufacturers, we always advise that replacements are completed with genuine parts.

 Fluids and chemicals should be disposed of properly and safely.
 This includes antifreeze, brake fluid, and solvents used to maintain the paintwork.

 If your vehicle fleet is large enough, consider establishing a rotation.
 Having the ability to send cars in for maintenance without creating downtime is a considerable advantage.
 This also spreads out the effects of wear and tear, preventing reliance on any one vehicle.

 Affordable, quality fleet solutions are always available at Lipscomb.
 We provide competitive deals, and maintain cars and vans to manufacturer standards.
 Moreover, if you choose to purchase your business vehicle through Business Contract Hire (BCH), we can quote to include maintenance for your vehicle to be included in the monthly contract hire payment.

-Come to one of our dealerships in Maidstone, Canterbury or Ashworth to find out more.
+Come to one of our dealerships in Canterbury or Maidstone to find out more.